silvacms/documentation/source/layout/porto.rst

     This :term:`viewlet manager` let your insert extra tags inside the ``<head>`` tag.

-For the example ``silvatheme.blogtheme`` that was based on the Porto Layout, you can add a new Python module ``theme.py`` in it where you put your customization:
+For example if you base your theme ``silvatheme.wonderfull`` on the Porto Layout, you can add a new Python module ``theme.py`` in it where you define the customization you want to apply:

 .. sourcecode:: python
    :linenos: